MENU

 DRY (NATURAL) STORAGE

-Special environment which helps tea develop and age perfectly.
-Temperature, moisture and micro-climate are most important factors.
+A special environment that helps tea develop and age perfectly.
+Temperature, moisture, and micro-climate are the most important factors.

 WET (HONG KONG) STORAGE

-Wet environment makes tea age faster and develop differently.
-Temperature, moisture and micro-climate are even more important factors to control ageing processes.
-HONG KONG STORAGE is a separate art, which gives tea a special taste.
-Most HK stored tea also stored in DRY STORAGE to balance the taste.
+A wet environment makes tea age faster and develops differently.
+Temperature, moisture, and micro-climate are even more critical factors in controlling aging.
+HONG KONG STORAGE is a separate art that gives tea a special taste.
+Most HK-stored tea is also stored in DRY STORAGE to balance the taste.